turbolinks/turbolinks/README.md

 ## Full List of Events

 Turbolinks emits events that allow you to track the navigation lifecycle and respond to page loading.
 Except where noted, Turbolinks fires events on the `document` object.
-Note that when using jQuery, the data on the event must be accessed as `$event.originalEvent.data.url`.
+Note that when using jQuery, the data on the event must be accessed as `$event.originalEvent.data`.

 * `turbolinks:click` fires when you click a Turbolinks-enabled link.
 The clicked element is the event target.
 Access the requested location with `event.data.url`.
 Cancel this event to let the click fall through to the browser as normal navigation.